List of Gotham (franchise) characters: Lee Thompkins

-Leslie later appeared at Cherry's fight club working as its doctor when she is called to tend to the burns on Solomon Grundy.
+Lee later appeared at Cherry's fight club working as its doctor when she is called to tend to the burns on Solomon Grundy.
 She does agree to a partnership with Edward Nygma in order to help her side-job.
-At the time when Barbara Kean, Tabitha Galavan, and Selina Kyle arrived at Cherry's fight club to look for Edward Nygma, Leslie was approached by Barbara Kean where Leslie is not pleased with her appearance.
-She also stated that she doesn't know who Jim is.
-When Selina Kyle manages to catch Edward Nygma while Barbara Kean and Tabitha Galavan were busy with their side-agendas, Leslie Thompkins suggested a "Code of the Narrows" to pit the champions of both sides against each other for the fate of Edward Nygma.
-When Firefly crashes the fight to finish the job that Oswald Cobblepot gave her, Riddler witnessed Leslie disabling Firefly and Barbara shooting Cherry.
-While Solomon Grundy was having his wounds tended to, Nygma suggests to Leslie that she takes the position that Cherry had.
-Leslie takes that suggestion and her first decree was "drinks on the house".
+When Barbara Kean, Tabitha Galavan, and Selina Kyle arrived at Cherry's fight club to look for Edward Nygma, Lee was approached by Barbara Kean where Lee is not pleased with her appearance.
+She also stated that she does not know who Jim is.
+When Selina Kyle manages to catch Edward Nygma while Barbara Kean and Tabitha Galavan were busy with their side-agendas, Lee Thompkins suggested a "Code of the Narrows" to pit the champions of both sides against each other for the fate of Edward Nygma.
+When Firefly crashes the fight to finish the job that Oswald Cobblepot gave her, Riddler witnessed Lee disabling Firefly and Barbara shooting Cherry.
+While Grundy was having his wounds tended to, Nygma suggests to Lee that she takes the position that Cherry had.
+Lee takes that suggestion and her first decree was "drinks on the house".

-Leslie later solves some issues with the inhabitants of the Narrows like dealing with competitive street businesses and even uses mixed medicines and an antidote to get Sampson out of the southern parts of the Narrows.
+Lee later solves some issues with the inhabitants of the Narrows like dealing with competitive street businesses and even uses mixed medicines and an antidote to get Sampson out of the southern parts of the Narrows.

-When Gotham City becomes a no man's land, Leslie Thompkins ends up in a mutual stabbing with Riddler.
+When Gotham City becomes a no man's land, Lee Thompkins ends up in a mutual stabbing with Riddler.
 Their bodies are found by Penguin's men as Hugo Strange is instructed to work on them.

-In season five, Delta Force found Leslie Thompkins in a hideaway in the North Side of Gotham as Eduardo Dorrance plans to use her as a bargaining chip for Riddler.
+In season five, Delta Force found Lee Thompkins in a hideaway in the North Side of Gotham as Eduardo Dorrance plans to use her as a bargaining chip for Riddler.
 While Gordon fought Eduardo, she shot the soldier that tried to kill her.
-It was discovered that the same control chip used in Riddler was also in Leslie when Theresa Walker triggered it.
-Gordon struck the area with an electrical lamp snapping Leslie out of the mind-control.
+It was discovered that the same control chip used in Riddler was also in Lee when Theresa Walker triggered it.
+Gordon struck the area with an electrical lamp snapping Lee out of the mind-control.

-10 years later, Leslie is still married to Gordon.
+Ten years later, Lee is still married to Gordon.
 She later helps in disarming the bombs that would detonate the newly rebuilt Wayne Tower.